We are committed to your privacy

 - subscribe to our email newsletter;

 If you make a booking with us we will also ask you to provide us with the name and contact details of the other members of your party.
-Where we make flight bookings as part of your golf break, we may also need to ask you for your passport details.
+Where we make flight bookings as part of your golf break, we may also need to ask you for your passport details as well as those of your fellow travellers.

 Health and mobility information: When you make an enquiry or a booking with us, we will ask you to disclose whether you have a medical condition or health issue or have any restrictions on your mobility.
 See the Section below on “How we use your Personal Data" for information for details of why we need to process this information and how we will obtain your consent.
 If you choose not to disclose this information to us or do not give us your consent to use it for the outlined purposes, we may not be able to provide the services you have requested due to our legal responsibility to provide you with a safe holiday.